Help a Mother Out works to improve baby and family well being by increasing access to diapers for families in need.

 It’s all Oprah’s fault.
 During the great recession of 2009, Lisa Truong saw an Oprah segment featuring a middle-class family who’d lost their jobs, then their home, and were living in a shelter with their young children.
 That story, along with media reports about growing numbers of homeless families in California, spurred Lisa and her friend Rachel Fudge—who were both new mothers—to find a way to lend a hand.

-As they reached out to family shelters in the San Francisco Bay Area, they learned that the number-one need wasn’t clothing, blankets, or even food but diapers—which aren’t covered under social-safety-net programs like WIC or food stamps and are in short supply at food banks and shelters.
+As they reached out to family shelters in the San Francisco Bay Area, they learned that the number-one need wasn’t clothing, blankets, or even food but diapers—which aren’t covered under social-safety-net programs like WIC or food stamps and are in short supply.
 So Lisa and Rachel organized a Mother’s Day donation drive to collect diapers and wipes for local agencies.
-In one month, they collected more than 15,000 diapers via social networks like Facebook and Twitter, mom blogs, and listservs, as well as their real-world networks of mothers’ groups, local parenting stores, and play spaces.
+In one month, they collected more than 15,000 diapers via social networks, mom blogs, and listservs, as well as their real-world networks of mothers’ groups, local parenting stores, and play spaces.
 Surprised and awed by the overwhelming community support—and humbled by the breadth of need in California and across the country—they decided to nurture this seed of an idea into a truly grassroots movement.

 What You Can Do